 - Make sure you know who your tutor is; - Make sure you know what your timetable is; - Make sure you know what to buy.
-The library will not have enough copies of texts for everyone in your class to borrow a copy, so you need to be prepared to buy books and texts.
-Your tutor will identify the key texts on your reading list; - Bring something to write with and on.
-A laptop might be useful; - Familiarise yourself with the information in this handbook; - Make sure that your student finance arrangements are in place.
+The Learning Centre library very rarely have enough copies of texts for everyone in your class to borrow a copy at the same time, so you need to be prepared to buy books and texts.
+Your tutor will identify the key texts on your reading list; - Bring something to write with and on; a laptop might be useful; - Familiarise yourself with the information in this handbook; - Make sure that your student finance arrangements are in place.